Surrogate Mother Age: How Age Affects Surrogacy and What You Need to Know

 Can a 40-year-old be a surrogate?

 The answer is yes or no. Yes, if the lady is healthy and has a great reproductive history.
-In some cases, intended parents have friends or relatives as a surrogate mother who is above 40 years of age.
+In some cases, intended parents have friends or relatives as surrogate mothers who are above 40 years of age.
 In such scenarios, they would be rather thankful for the kindness of surrogate mothers than thinking of the age limit.
 However, surrogacy professionals and fertility doctors may avoid using Surrogate mothers after age 40.

 Conclusion